To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Keep in mind most museums are closed on Tuesdays so plan ahead when booking you’re trip!

-Paris is-needless to say- a big city and pretty spread apart.
-Most main attractions will be a mile apart from one another, so to save yourself time and money, you are going to want to buy either a metro card or stocks of metro tickets.
-This will cost you around €30-€50, and is best to do as soon as you get to the city!
+Paris is, needless to say, a big city and pretty spread out.
+Most main attractions are a mile apart, so to save yourself time and money, you will want to buy either a metro card or a stock of metro tickets.
+This will cost you around €30-€50, and it is best to do this as soon as you get to the city!

 People watch the French in a picturesque park filled with trees, streams, bridges, and quintessential Parisian Charm.
 Get out of the bustle and away from the tourists by adding this little rendezvous spot to your trip!

-The Parisian equivalent to Broadway, this street is lined with theatres and shopping- from fine diamonds at Cartier, to your average tween hangout at Abercrombie & Fitch.
-Stroll away from the Arc toward the ferris wheel on the Siene, and if you’re out in the evening during the most wonderful time of the year, don’t miss out on the Christmas Market!
+The Parisian equivalent to Broadway, this street is lined with theatres and shopping- from fine diamonds at Cartier to your average tween hangout at Abercrombie & Fitch.
+Stroll away from the Arc toward the Ferris wheel on the Seine, and if you’re out in the evening during the most wonderful time of the year, don’t miss out on the Christmas Market!

 Up for seeing more after all that walking?
 Take a trip to the catacombs!
 These underground tunnels contain over 6 million people and are an eerie collection specific to your Paris trip!
 Book online to reserve your spot and skip the line!